 As of 2012, Gonghe County has a total population of more than 134,000 people, including 22 ethnic minorities including Tibetan, Han, Hui, Salar, and Mongolian, among which, Tibetans account for 60% of county’s total population.

 Gonghe County Geography and Climate

 Gonghe County has a plateau continental climate, with aridity and less rain, a cool climate, sufficient sunshine, large temperature difference between day and night, annual average temperature of 4.1 ℃, and annual average precipitation of 250-450 mm.
-There are Daotang River and Yellow River in Gonghe County, and the Yellow River runs 90 kilometers in the county.
+There are Daotang River and Yellow River in Gonghe County, and Yellow River runs 90 kilometers in this county.
 The average temperature in January is -14℃, the average temperature in July is 18.3℃, the extreme maximum temperature is 34℃, and the extremely low temperature is -23.8℃.

 Gonghe County Brief History

-In the 10th year of Yixi (AD 414), Yifu tribe surrendered to the Western Qin Dynasty, and most of the Gonghe belonged to the Western Qin Dynasty.
+In 10th year of Yixi (AD 414), Yifu tribe surrendered to Western Qin Dynasty, and most of Gonghe belonged to Western Qin Dynasty.